qvunguyen/Smart-Device-Usage-Analysis/README.md

 3. Install the necessary libraries by running `pip install -r requirements.txt` in your command prompt or terminal.

-4. Open the Bellabeat_Marketing_Analysis.ipynb file in Jupyter Notebook or Google Colab.
+4. Open the `bellabeat_case_study_kaggle.ipynb` file in Jupyter Notebook or Google Colab.

 5. Follow the instructions provided in the notebook to execute the code and visualize the results.